EternalPlace/C_Level2/README.md

 # Level2_of_C
-There are codes from the level2 of C examination in China.
+There are codes from the level 2 examination of C in China.